Morrissey: Animal rights advocacy

 A vocal advocate of animal welfare and animal rights issues, Morrissey has been a vegetarian since the age of 11.
 He has explained his vegetarianism by saying that "if you love animals, obviously it doesn't make sense to hurt them".
 Morrissey announced in 2015 that he is a vegan.
 He spoke of difficulties transitioning from vegetarianism to veganism.
-In a 2018 interview, Morrissey stated that he "refuse[s] to eat anything that had a mother" but has always had difficulties with food, stating that he only eats bread, potatoes, pasta, and nuts despite the increasing availability of more varied vegan food than ever before.
+In an interview in 2018 he stated that he "refuse[s] to eat anything that had a mother" but has always had difficulties with food, stating that he only eats bread, potatoes, pasta and nuts despite the increasing availability of more varied vegan food.

 Morrissey is a supporter of People for the Ethical Treatment of Animals (PETA).
 In recognition of his support, PETA honoured him with the Linda McCartney Memorial Award at their 25th Anniversary Gala on 10 September 2005.
-He appeared in a PETA advert in 2012, encouraging people to have their dogs and cats neutered to help reduce the number of homeless pets.
-In 2014, PETA worked with animator Anna Saunders to create a cartoon called Someday in honour of Morrissey's 55th birthday.
+He appeared in a PETA advert in 2012, encouraging people to have their dogs and cats neutered to help to reduce the number of homeless pets.
+In 2014 PETA worked with the animator Anna Saunders to create a cartoon called Someday in honour of Morrissey's 55th birthday.
 It features his song "I Know It's Gonna Happen Someday" and highlights the journey of a young chick.

-In January 2006, Morrissey attracted criticism when he stated that he accepts the motives behind the militant tactics of the Animal Rights Militia, saying, "I understand why fur-farmers and so-called laboratory scientists are repaid with violence—it is because they deal in violence themselves and it's the only language they understand."
+In January 2006 Morrissey attracted criticism when he stated that he accepts the motives behind the militant tactics of the Animal Rights Militia, saying, "I understand why fur-farmers and so-called laboratory scientists are repaid with violence—it is because they deal in violence themselves and it's the only language they understand."
 He has criticised people who are involved in the promotion of eating meat, including Jamie Oliver and Clarissa Dickson Wright.
 The latter had already been targeted by some animal rights activists for her stance on fox hunting.
 In response, Dickson Wright stated, "Morrissey is encouraging people to commit acts of violence and I am constantly aware that something might very well happen to me."
-Conservative MP David Davis criticised Morrissey's comments, saying that "any incitement to violence is obviously wrong in a civilised society and should be investigated by the police".
+The Conservative MP David Davis criticised Morrissey's comments, saying that "any incitement to violence is obviously wrong in a civilised society and should be investigated by the police".
 Morrissey has also criticised the British royal family for their involvement in fox hunting.

-In 2006, Morrissey refused to include Canada in his world tour that year and supported a boycott of Canadian goods in protest against the country's annual seal hunt, which he described as a "barbaric and cruel slaughter".
-In 2018, he changed his approach, feeling that his previous "stance was ultimately of no use and helped no one", and pledged to donate to animal protection groups in the cities where he would perform.
+In 2006 Morrissey refused to include Canada in his world tour that year and supported a boycott of Canadian goods in protest against the country's annual seal hunt, which he described as a "barbaric and cruel slaughter".
+In 2018 he changed his approach, feeling that his previous "stance was ultimately of no use and helped no one", and pledged to donate to animal protection groups in the cities where he would perform.
 He also invited those groups to set up stalls at his concerts.